Rafael Palmeiro Corrales

-Yet, he was suspended 10 days for use of performance enhancing substances on August 1, 2005, shortly after collecting his 3,000th hit, which made him only the 4th player in major league history to collect over 500 home runs and 3,000 hits in his career.
+Yet, he was suspended 10 days for use of performance enhancing substances on August 1, 2005, shortly after collecting his 3,000th hit, which made him only the fourth player in major league history to collect over 500 home runs and 3,000 hits in his career.
 The probability of Palmeiro being inducted into the Hall of Fame was greatly reduced by the suspension.
 Shortly after returning from the suspension, he was hitless in 5 consecutive games and booed loudly.
 The Orioles told Palmeiro to go home shortly after the start of September and he did not play for the remainder of the season.
 He referred to a vitamin shot suggested by Miguel Tejada as a potential source of the positive test.
 He never played after that season.
 He was also named in the Mitchell Report issued at the end of 2007.

 In his first year of eligibility for the Hall of Fame in 2011, Palmeiro received only 11% of the vote, a clear sign after Mark McGwire's poor vote totals that voters would not be at all lenient towards known steroid users.
 That total rose slightly, to 12.6%, in 2012, but fell all the way to 8.8% in 2013, the year of the infamous "steroid ballot" and then to 4.4% in 2014, dropping him off the ballot altogether.

 Palmeiro played 2,831 games, a record for a player born outside the USA until Omar Vizquel broke it in 2010.